rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 - print the public key and the path to the file.
   (See unresolved questions section.)

-There is also a field called `user-id` which is a string chosen by the registry, which is intended to be non-secret and used for identifying the user.
+There is also an optional field called `private-key-subject` which is a string chosen by the registry.
+This string will be included as part of an asymmetric token and should not be secret.
+It is intended for the rare use cases like "cryptographic proof that the central CA server authorized this action".
 Cargo requires it to be non-whitespace printable ASCII.
 Registries that need non-ASCII data should base64 encode it.
-A registry could use something human-readable like the name of the user or the name of the role.
-It could also use something arbitrary like the GUID associated with the row in the permissions table.

-Both fields can be set with `cargo login --registry=name --private-key-path=path userId`.
+Both fields can be set with `cargo login --registry=name --private-key-path=path --private-key-subject="subject"`.

 A registry can have at most one of `private-key-path`, `token`, or `credential-process` set.

 When authenticating to a registry, Cargo will generate a PASETO in the [v3.public format](https://github.com/paseto-standard/paseto-spec/blob/master/docs/01-Protocol-Versions/Version3.md).
 This format uses P-384 and 384-bit ECDSA secret keys, and is compatible with keys stored in contemporary hardware tokens.
 The generated PASETO will have specific "claims" (key-value pairs in the PASETO's JSON payload).
 The claims within the PASETO will include at least:
 - The current time.
 - The challenge, if cargo has received a challenge from a 401/403 from this server this session.
 A server that issues challenges should have some stateful way of knowing which challenges have been used and which ones are still available.
+- The `private-key-subject` if it was set.
 - If this is a mutation: which one (publish or yank or unyank), the package, the version, the SHA256 checksum of the `.crate` file as stored in the `cksum` in the index.

-The "footer" will include the user ID and the registry base URL.
+The "footer" will include the registry base URL and the `key ID`.
 (The footer is part of the signature.)
+The `key ID` can be obtained from the public key using the "SPKI key fingerprints" standard.

 The registry server will validate the PASETO, and check the footer and claims:

 - The PASETO is in v3.public format.
-- The PASETO validates using a public key for that user ID.
+- The PASETO validates using the public key it looked up based on the `key ID`.
 - The URL matches the registry base URL (to make sure a PASETO sent to one registry can't be used to authenticate to another, and to prevent typosquatting/homoglyph attacks)
 - The PASETO is still within its valid time period (to limit replay attacks).
 We recommend a 15 minute limit, but a shorter time can be used by a registry to further decrease replayability.
 Or a longer one can be used to better accommodate clock skew.
 - If the server issues challenges, that the challenge has not yet been answered.